Houston Newsmakers for May 13: Unexpected GOP fight for 2nd congressional district

-HOUSTON - State Rep Kevin Roberts and Dan Crenshaw are going down to the wire

-Roberts, (R) 126th and political newcomer Dan Crenshaw remain from the original nine in the race to replace retiring Congressman Ted Poe in the second Congressional District.
+HOUSTON - State Rep. Kevin Roberts, R-Houston, and political newcomer Dan Crenshaw remain from the original nine in the race to replace retiring U.S. Rep. Ted Po, R-Houston, in the Second Congressional District.
 Roberts is surprised at the way it has shaped up -- not that he is in a runoff, but that his opponent is a political novice.

 GOP political activist Kathaleen Wall had been expected to make the final two spots after spending more than $6 million of her own money.
 She finished third.